itsmanishgautam/Python-AI-Class/Analysis/learning_reinforement.md

 ## Concept Overview

 Learning reinforcement is a process where initial mistakes are allowed during the learning phase.
-However, once learning transitions to reinforcement, strict adherence to established rules is mandatory.
+However, once learning transitions to reinforcement, strict adherence to established rules is mandatory unless some critical task occur.

 ## Key Principles

-1. **Mistake Tolerance During Learning**: Mistakes are part of the learning process and are acceptable during the initial stages.
+1. **Mistake Tolerance During Learning**: Mistakes are part of the learning process and are acceptable during the initial stages but rules are to be followed at all times.

-2. **Strict Rule Adherence During Reinforcement**: Once in the reinforcement phase, rules must be followed without exceptions.
+2. **Strict Rule Adherence During Reinforcement**: Once in the reinforcement phase, rules must be followed.

 3. **Pre-broadcasted Rules**: The rules must be communicated to all relevant parties who can influence the entity's path to achievement.